PureEval/Docs/docs/guide/getting-started.md

 # or use any package manager you like, such as yarn, etc.
 ```

-Then reference it in your code as follows.
+Then we go as follows.

 ```javascript
 const P = require('pureeval');